NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Description backgrounds 1423861904 earth intro 02

-We live on the earth.
-The earth is ‘our shelter’.
-The land on earth was once one large land mass called Pangaea.
-Because of continental drift and plate tectonics, we now live on seven continents and travel the five oceans.
-Check out this Plate Tectonics Pop-Up Book to see how the earth’s surface is constantly in motion or watch this video Plate Tectonics and Large Scale System Interactions.
+We live on the Earth.
+The Earth is ‘our shelter’, our home.
 We live on mountaintops, in the plains, in the valleys, and on peninsulas and islands.
-We are able to live on the earth because of our atmosphere and the topsoil underneath.
-In fact, the earth provides us with the atmosphere, the biosphere, the geosphere and the hydrosphere. watch this video Earth Materials and Systems to see what each provides.
+We are able to live on the Earth because of our atmosphere and the topsoil underneath.
+In fact, the Earth provides us with the atmosphere, the biosphere, the geosphere, and the hydrosphere.
+Watch Earth Materials and Systems to see what each ecosphere provides and what together they provide for life on Earth.
 Between these layers, everything we need to live is provided.
-Almost 8000 miles in diameter, the earth rotates about its axis, which is tilted at 23.5 degrees and takes approximately 365 days, or one year, to revolve around the sun.
+Almost 8000 miles in diameter, the earth rotates about its axis, which is tilted at 23.5 degrees, and takes approximately 365 days, or one year, to revolve around the sun.
 The earth receives the sun’s radiation at different angles, and higher and lower levels create the seasons.
-The Planet earth is our home.
+The planet Earth is a gift.
+It is our home.

-Enjoy this life on the earth.
+Enjoy this life on Earth.
 Tread on her gently!

 Activity 1 – Diagram A Section Through The Earth!